Approximate complex amplitude encoding algorithm and its application to data classification problems: Application To Compact Hadamard Classifier

-Although CHC efficiently realizes a compact quantum classifier, it relies on the critical assumption; that is, the quantum state \eqref{eq:CAE} is necessarily prepared.
+Although the CHC efficiently realizes a compact quantum classifier, it relies on the critical assumption; that is, the quantum state \eqref{eq:CAE} is necessarily prepared.
 Recall that, in general, the quantum circuit for generating the state \eqref{eq:CAE} requires an exponential number of gates.
-Moreover, to generate the quantum state $\ket{\psi_{\mathrm{init}}}$ in Eq.~\eqref{eq:initial_compact}, the uniformly controlled gate~\cite{mottonen2004transformation,bergholm2005quantum} shown in Fig.~\ref{FIGURE-chc-circuit} also requires an exponential number of gates.
-These requirements may destroy the quantum advantage of CHC.
+Moreover, to generate the quantum state $\ket{\psi_{\mathrm{init}}}$ in Eq.~\eqref{eq:initial_compact}, the uniformly controlled gate~\cite{mottonen2004transformation,bergholm2005quantum} shown in Fig.~\ref{FIGURE-chc-circuit1} also requires an exponential number of gates.
+These requirements may destroy the quantum advantage of the CHC.

-The ACAE provides a method to implement CHC without using exponentially many gates.
-We can approximately generate the quantum state $\ket{\psi_f}$ in Eq.~\eqref{eq:final_compact} by replacing the component indicated by the red rectangle in Fig.~\ref{FIGURE-chc-circuit} with $U(\boldsymbol{\theta})$;
+The ACAE implements the CHC without using exponentially many gates; that is, as shown below, we can approximately generate the quantum state $\ket{\psi_f}$ with a constant-depth quantum circuit illustrated in Fig.~\ref{FIGURE-chc-circuit2}.
+First, by applying $H, R_z(\phi)$, and $U_w(b)$ on the initial states, we produce the following state: